vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 84
 The great *vidyā* made of supreme Word and of the other \[three levels of the Word\], having as nature the triple group \[of phonemes\] *A* , *KA* , *THA* , and the other ones, becomes mistress of the *gaṇas* , starting with the third \[of these groups\]. //63b–64a//

-*akathāditripa ṅktyātmā tārtīyādikrameṇa sā * //63//
+*akathāditripaṅktyātmā tārtīyādikrameṇa sā * //63//

-*gaṇeśo ‘bhūn mahāvidyā parāvāgādivā ṅmayī* /
+*gaṇeśo ‘bhūn mahāvidyā parāvāgādivāṅmayī* /

 The Sanskrit alphabet, from *A* to *HA* , is the totality of the Word \( *vāc* \) which—in the view of most Tantric traditions—is considered as existing on four levels: *parā* , the supreme; *paśyantī* , the visionary; *madhyamā* , the intermediate; and the plane of the gross, empirical speech, of discursive thought, *vaikharī* .
 25 *A* here designates the sixteen vowels, the fi rst of which is *A* ; *KA* stands for the sixteen consonants from *KA* to *TA* ; *THA* is for the sixteen letters from *THA* to *SA* .
 The *A* group is considered to be included in the last *kūṭa* of the *śrīvidyā* , the *śaktibīja* ; the *KA* group is in the middle *kūṭa* , *kāmarāja* ; and the *THA* group is in the fi rst *kūṭa, vāgbhava. * The totality of the alphabet is thus present in the whole *śrīvidyā* .